Man accused of ramming protesters pictured with racist group

 "We are going to start doing this nonstop," the post said.
 "We are going to go bigger than Charlottesville.
 We are going to go huge."

-Virginia Gov. Terry McAuliffe declared a state of emergency, police in riot gear ordered people out of the streets, and helicopters circled overhead, including the one that later crashed.
-Both troopers onboard, Lieutenant H. Jay Cullen, 48, and Berke M.M.
-Bates, one day shy of his 41st birthday, were killed.
+Virginia Gov. Terry McAuliffe declared a state of emergency, police in riot gear ordered people out of the streets, and helicopters circled overhead.
+Then, as the counter-protesters marched a few blocks from the statue, the Dodge Challenger tore into the crowd, killing 32-year-old Heather Heyer as she was crossing the street.

-Officials have not provided a crowd estimate but it appeared to number well over 1,000.

-Later, as counter-protesters were marching through a part of downtown a few blocks from the statue, the Dodge Challenger tore through the crowd.

-Fields' mother, Samantha Bloom, told The Associated Press late Saturday that she knew her son, who had recently moved to Ohio from his hometown in Kentucky, was attending a rally in Virginia but didn't know it was a white supremacist rally.

-"I thought it had something to do with Trump.
-Trump's not a white supremacist," Bloom said.
+Hours later, the helicopter crashed, killing two state police troopers, Lieutenant H. Jay Cullen, 48, and Berke M.M.
+Bates, one day shy of his 41st birthday.

-Trump criticized the violence in a tweet Saturday, followed by a press conference and a call for "a swift restoration of law and order."
+Trump criticized the violence in a tweet Saturday, followed by a news conference and a call for "a swift restoration of law and order."

 "We condemn in the strongest possible terms this egregious display of hatred, bigotry and violence on many sides," he said.

-Speaking at a news conference on Saturday, McAuliffe said he spoke to Trump on the phone, and insisted that the president must work to combat hate.

-On Sunday, he reiterated that the angry political rhetoric needs to stop.

-Trump "needs to come out stronger" against the actions of white supremacists," McAuliffe told reporters at the First Baptist Church in Charlottesville.
+Trump "needs to come out stronger" against the actions of white supremacists, McAuliffe told reporters at the First Baptist Church in Charlottesville on Sunday.
 "They are Nazis and they are here to hurt American citizens, and he needs to call them out for what they are, no question."

-New York Gov. Andrew Cuomo launched an online petition Sunday calling on Trump to denounce Saturday's white supremacist rally.

-The violence prompted responses from around the country, including in West Virginia and Florida, where activists and others pledged to work to remove Confederate statues in their cities, staged protests against white supremacy, and planned candlelight vigils in support of Charlottesville and in honor of the victims.

 Comments